Mauldin High School

 Mauldin High School (MHS) is a high school in Mauldin, South Carolina.
 It serves grades 9-12 and is part of the Greenville County School District.

+Facilities

+Built in 1973 and renovated in 2002, Mauldin High School features a 676 seat auditorium, centrally-located multi-purpose atrium, media center, computer labs, science labs, and band and choral rooms with practice rooms.

+Athletic facilities include a 4,500 seat stadium, two gyms (2462 seats and 800 seats), a weight-room, and various other fields for other sports.

 Demographics

 The demographic breakdown of the 2,274 students enrolled in 2023-24 was: